 Maintaining a no-till garden is simple, but it is not without work.
 You replace the tilling and digging with mulching and covering the garden soil.
 A covered soil does not have to be tilled.
 It stays soft and becomes better the longer it is maintained.
+We are looking into easy methods for healthy soil for many years to come.

-We cover the question of to-till or not to till here, also starting a new no-till garden with no tilling and starting a new garden with tilling follow the links to read more.
+We cover the question of to-till or not to till here, also starting a new no-till garden with no tilling and starting a new garden with tillingfollow the links to read more.

 What to cover the soil with